 When investing during a recession, you mainly want to think about what stocks and shares are still likely to do well.
 Even when we’re all skint, we’re still spending money (albeit, less money) on healthcare, food and utilities.
 These are the sectors that are more likely to do well while other sectors are struggling.
-You can invest in stocks and shares through a trading platform.
-If you go with a platform that allows you to build your own portfolio, you can choose which companies you want to invest in.

 If you’re already a homeowner, a recession doesn’t do you many favours.
 However, it can offer some investment opportunities if you purchase while home values are down.

 You don’t have to purchase a home to invest in property.
 You can invest in property investment funds, invest through peer to peer lending, invest with property ISAs or with land banking schemes.
 We have a handy guide to investing in property without actually buying property if you’d like to know more about how it works.

 This is another product you can invest in without actually purchasing any physical goods.
 Precious metals such as gold and silver tend to continue to perform while there’s a recession.
 You’re likely to see the prices rise during this time as the demand for them rises, so you’d want to snap up a good price early on.

 Some currencies are considered to be safe-havens, but not all.
 It generally depends on the government and the stability of their financial system.
 For example, the Swiss franc is generally thought to be a safe haven because of the stability of the Swiss government.
 The euro, US dollar and Japanese yen are also thought to be safe havens.

 Foreign exchange (usually known as forex) is the market where currencies are traded, with profits and losses made on the changing exchange rate.
 Think about when you buy holiday money, then imagine you sell it back a day later when there’s a different rate.
 That’s basically forex.